 The results of the ASET are released mid-May 2021 and are delivered as an Academic Performance Report.
 The reports show your child’s performance in each of the four test components, and their Total Standard Score (TSS), which is the score upon which they will be ranked for placement in academic programs.

 Performance reports for arts and languages assessments are not provided.
 However feedback can be obtained by contacting the Gifted and Talented Selection Unit.

 Academic entrance scores vary each year.
-The following represent the minimum TSS derived from the ASET which resulted in an offer of placement for entry to individual academic programs for Year 7 in 2017 and 2018.
+The following represents the minimum TSS derived from the ASET which resulted in an offer of placement for entry to individual academic programs for Year 7 in 2017, 2018, 2019 and 2020.
 As each cohort is different, these scores should be used as a guide only.

 The following minimum TSS was required to qualify for a languages program interview.
 These applicants' TSS was combined with the interview score to rank the applicant for placement.

 There are two appeal options available to parents: